-The Compensation Committee believes that stock options, restricted stock, restricted stock units (the "RSUs") and other forms of stock-based awards that may be granted under the Employee Equity Plans are effective methods that may be used as part of the Company's long-term compensation program.
-The Company historically granted stock options and restricted stock under the Employee Equity Plans.
-Over the past five years, the Compensation Committee approved the grant of performance related stock awards in the form of RSUs to Named Executives on an annual basis (the "Regular RSU Awards").
-In 2016, the Compensation Committee modified the structure of the Regular RSU Awards program and, in connection with those modifications, initiated a program to grant annual restricted stock awards to Named Executives (the "Regular Restricted Stock Awards") along with the Regular RSU Awards.
+The Compensation Committee believes that restricted stock, restricted stock units (the "RSUs") and other forms of stock-based awards that may be granted under the Employee Equity Plans are effective methods that may be used as part of the Company's long-term compensation program.
+Over each of the past five years, the Compensation Committee approved the grant of performance related stock awards in the form of RSUs to Named Executives on an annual basis (the "Regular RSU Awards").
+In 2016, the Compensation Committee modified the structure of the Regular RSU Awards program and, in connection with those modifications, initiated a program to grant annual restricted stock awards to Named Executives (the "Regular RSU Awards.") along with the Regular RSU Awards.